 b.
 Infrastructure systems have been designed to eliminate single points of failure and minimize the impact of anticipated environmental risks.

 c.
 The data center electrical power systems are designed to be redundant and maintainable without impact to continuous operations, 24 hours a day, and 7 days a week.

 2. Access Control

-- The Processor monitors a variety of communication channels as well as internal indicators for security incidents, and the Data Processor’s security personnel will react to known incidents.
+b.
+The Processor monitors a variety of communication channels as well as internal indicators for security incidents, and the Processor’s security personnel will react to known incidents.

-- The Data Processor’s data centers maintain an on-site security operation responsible for all physical data center security functions 24 hours a day, 7 days a week.
+c.
+The Processor’s data centers maintain an on-site security operation responsible for all physical data center security functions 24 hours a day, 7 days a week.

-- The Data Processor has, and maintains, a security policy for its personnel, and requires criminal background checks for the personnel with access to production data.
-Access to the infrastructure as well as data is provided on “need to know” basis to minimize access to Data Controller’s data.
-The Data Controller’s administrators must authenticate themselves via a central authentication system or via a single sign on system in order to use the Services.
+d.
+The Processor has, and maintains, a security policy for its personnel, and requires criminal background checks for the personnel with access to production data.
+Access to the infrastructure as well as data is provided on “need to know” basis to minimize access to Controller’s data.

 3. Personnel Security

 a.
 The Processor’s personnel are required to conduct themselves in a manner consistent with the company’s guidelines regarding confidentiality, business ethics, appropriate usage, and professional standards.
 The Processor conducts reasonably appropriate background checks to the extent legally permissible and in accordance with applicable regulations.